 On Sept.
 22, 1897, he and his sister Sylvia were witnesses to the marriage of their sister Livona to John Edward Bothwell.
 The wedding ceremony was performed at the Methodist Episcopal Church of LeRoy, McLean County, IL, just a few miles north of the DeWitt/McLean County border.

 When the federal census was enumerated in 1900, the 28-year-old Alfred was a farm laborer, residing under his parents' roof in Clintonia Township, DeWitt County.

 Alfred migrated to Arkansas in the early 1900s, and began renting a farm.

-    Alfred married Lissie Russell (1886-1953), the daughter of William A. and Frances Russell.
-The wedding took place on Christmas Eve 1905 in Green Forest, Carroll County, AR.
-The Dillows had seven children -- Tina V. Jackson, Jessie Augusta Brady, Ethel Marie Pendergraft, Gladys V. Wright, Nadine Gains, David R. Dillow and N. Maxine Kistner.
+The Dillows went on to bear seven children together -- Tina Venita Jackson, Jessie Augusta Brady, Ethel Marie Pendergraft, Gladys Valo Wright, Frances "Nadine" Goins, David R. Dillow and N. Maxine Kistner Thelander.
 Sadly, son David died in infancy on Jan.
 31, 1919, presumably in Missouri, where he had been born.

-    Their children were born in a variety of places in Arkansas, including Green Forest (1906), Grandview (1908) Berryville (1909) and Eureka Springs (1925), as well as in other states such as Arkansas City, Kansas (1912-1914) and Golden, Missouri (1918).
+Their children were born in a variety of places in Arkansas, including Green Forest (1906), Grandview (1908) Berryville (1909) and Eureka Springs (1925), as well as in other states such as Arkansas City, KS (1912-1914) and Golden, MO (1918).